Low Calorie English Muffin

 Find the printable recipe with measurements below.

 • Rolled oats.
 Also known as old-fashioned oats.
-Avoid using steel-cut oats as their texture will produce tough and flat muffins.
+Avoid using steel-cut oats, as their texture can result in tough, flat muffins.

 • Chia seeds.
 For a bit of texture, fiber, protein, binding, and omega-3 fatty acids.
 Ground flax seeds could also work, but I sometimes find the flavor can be a little overpowering.